HKA07/skiftiGuide/docs/usage.rst

 *******

 2.1 Run ANTs TBSS on the data.
-For this specific example data, use the script tractinferno_prep_ants_tbss.sh and run it in the directory it is downloaded in *bash tractinferno_prep_ants_tbss.sh*
+For this specific example data, use the script `tractinferno_prep_ants_tbss.sh<https://github.com/HKA07/skiftiGuide/blob/main/docs/make_subjects_list.sh>` and run it in the directory it is downloaded in.

-Then, run the following docker command, but make sure that you are using memory capacity based on the machine it is running on.
+2.2 Then, run the following ``Docker`` command, but make sure that you are using memory capacity based on the machine it is running on.
 ANTs registration is very memory-intensive and the *antsRegistrationSyNQuick.sh* process can be force killed.
 It is safer to use flags with the following parameters, although it might run a little slower because of single-threaded processing:

 ``--cpus="1"``
 ``--memory="4g"``